MauricePasternak/pathlib-js/docs/Traversing_Directories.md

 }
 ```

-### getPathsNLevelsAway(depth [, asIterator, options]) <a name = "#getPathsNLevelsAway"></a>
+### getPathsNLevelsAway(depth [, asIterator, options]) <a id = "getPathsNLevelsAway"></a>

 Allows for asynchronous retrieval of filepaths N directory levels away from the underlying filepath.

 - Parameters:

   - `depth` -- `number` -- The number of directory levels from the current filepath that should be looked at.
 More particularly:
     - If the depth is greater than or equal to 1, then child/grandchild/etc. filepaths will be retrieved.
     - If the depth is equal to 0, then sibling filepaths will be retrieved.
     - If the depth is less than 0, then parent/grandparent/etc. filepaths will be retrieved.
   - `asIterator` -- `boolean` -- If false, then the function returns a Promise that resolves into an Array of `Path` instances.
 If true, then the function returns a Promise that resolves to an AsyncIterator of Path instances.
 For this latter case, it is recommended to use the ES5 syntax: `await (const childPath of await instance.getPathsNLevelsAway())`
   - `options` -- `fast-glob.Options` -- The globbing options.
 For properties and their explanations, [please refer to the documentation in the `fast-glob` repository.](https://github.com/mrmlnc/fast-glob/blob/master/README.md)

 - Returns:

   - `Promise<Path[]>` - If `asIterator` is `false`, this function's Promise resolves into an array of `Path` instances.

 - Yields: